Vivalatina is a jewelry workshop to create from an idea or a sketch, a finished jewel in precious metals and gemstones.

-Crimping consists of forming claws in the metal, claws that will imprison stones so that they can not move, even in case of shocks and friction.
+Crimping consists of forming claws in the metal, claws that will imprison stones so that they can't move, even in case of shocks and friction.

 Woodwork and organic matter

-Depending on the project, it may be necessary to work organic materials.
+Depending on the project, it may be necessary to work with organic materials.